badriadhikari/neural-networks-using-tensorflow/README.md

 * HTML as well.

 --------------

+## Activity 0.
+Create your dataset

+Create a table of IMDB or Goodreads.

 ## Activity 1.
 Python
 In this activity, the task is to learn how to use Google Colab and practice Python3.
 If you are doing Python programming for the first time, I suggest practicing Python at online platforms such as [codewars.org](https://www.codewars.com/) too.